 This post may contain affiliate links.
 Please read our disclosure policy.

-Life gets busy and mason Jar Salads are an easy way to simplify meals.
+Life gets busy and Mason Jar Salads are an easy way to simplify meals.
 This is the ultimate jar salads guide with 6 amazing recipes, 100+ mix-and-match ingredients, plus all the tips and ideas for make-ahead salads.
 Prep salad ingredients in bulk, layer into jars, and eat salads all week long!

 Six mason jars filled with different colorful layered salads

-The Best Things About Jar Salads
+The Best Things About Mason Jar Salads

 A salad in a jar is the best way to have a healthy meal or side ready in a snap.
 Prep a bunch of jars on the weekend complete with customized homemade salad dressings and you’ll be eating well all week long.